 Clear criminal background check

-DASI reserves the right to change job duties and responsibilities as needed due to agency needs and/or funding conditions or requirements. does NOT have the ability
+DASI reserves the right to change job duties and responsibilities as needed due to agency needs and/or funding conditions or requirements.

+This position does NOT have the ability to work remotely.

 Salary range: Full-time Non-Exempt starting salary $31,200, Part-time Non-Exempt $15/hr., Per Diem $18/hr.